rollyourown-xyz/ryo-website-content/rollyourown/how_to_use/control_node/index.md

 {{< highlight "warning" "macOS setup is untested">}}

-We have currently been unable to test any of the macOS-based virtual machine options for compatibility with a rollyourown.xyz control node and scripts.
+We have currently been unable to test any of the macOS-based virtual machine options for compatibility with a rollyourown control node and scripts.
 [Please consider contributing](/collaborate) if you can help us with this.

 {{< /highlight >}}